project-codeflare/instaslice/README.md

 with [NVIDIA DRA driver](https://github.com/NVIDIA/k8s-dra-driver) without requiring changes to pod specs.

+See this [demonstration](demo) for a detailed comparison of MIG slicing using MIG manager vs. DRA driver vs. InstaSlice.

 ## Description

 InstaSlice implements a mutating webhook for pods that automatically rewrites